misterfish/stick/README.md

 ![either.jpg](readme-assets/either.jpg)

-# ٭ Functors / flatMap ٭ explanation
+## ٭ Functors / flatMap ٭ explanation

 Think of the `Either` functor as a value in a box, where the box is either a 'Left' box, meaning something went wrong, or a 'Right' box, meaning things are going well.

-If you have a value like `const r = Right (2)`
+If you have a value like `Right (2)`

 and you pipe it to `flatMap`:

 	const double = x => x * 2
+    const r = Right (2)
 	r | flatMap (double) // Right (4)

 Then the resulting value is is `Right (4)`, because `flatMap` 'peeks' inside the box, manipulates the value inside, and wraps it up again in the box.

-But it your value was a 'Left': `const l = Left ('bad news')`
+But it your value was a 'Left' like `Left ('bad news')`

 and you pipe it to `flatMap`:

 	const double = x => x * 2
+	const l = Left ('bad news')
-	r | flatMap (double) // Left ('bad news')
+	l | flatMap (double) // Left ('bad news')

-The input value is passed through untouched: `Left ('bad news')`, because when `flatMap` sees a 'Left' value, it doesn't bother to unwrap the box.
-It just ignores the whole `flatMap`.
+The result is the same as the input, because when `flatMap` sees a 'Left' value, it doesn't bother to unwrap the box or do anything with it.
+It just passes the value straight through.

 JS programmers have seen this thousands of times before …

 	axios.get ('/some/api')
 	.then (response => ...)

 In a promise chain, `then` will only kick in if the promise returned by axios.get resolves.
 If it rejects then the whole then line is skipped.
+It's the same idea.

-# Abstract data types
+## Abstract data types

 Abstract data types can help eliminate an entire class of bugs, by making impossible states unrepresentable.